aklump/loft_deploy/README.md

           $ loft_deploy configtest

+##Message of the Day MOTD
+Create a file in your project, `.loft_deploy/motd`, the contents of which is echoed when you run any loft_deploy command.
+This is a way to store reminders per project.

 ##Files:
 * You may use this when you do not have a files directory, just omit any config variables referencing `files`.